 primarily on healthy ingredients.
 That often means avoiding fast-food chains

-menu as a resource.
+server as a resource.

 Carefully read the descriptions of the dishes on the menu and then ask the

 server questions about how the food is prepared.
-For example: Is the fish
+For example: Is the fish fried,

-to be cooked “your way.”
+for a dish to be cooked “your way.”
 The healthy way.

 bread basket the boot.

-bread or white rolls, can cause your blood sugar to spike,
+bread or white rolls, can cause your blood sugar to spike then quickly fall,

 making you hungrier.
 If the bread basket is filled with a variety of rolls and

-breads, however—and you’re not on Phase 1— then choose a piece
+breads, however—and you’re not on Phase 1—choose a piece

-that’s whole wheat or whole grain and ask for extra-virgin olive oil to dip it
+that’s whole wheat or whole grain and ask for healthy extra-virgin olive oil to dip it

 on veggies.
 Skip the side of white potatoes or